-The University of Lapland's updated corona virus guidelines are valid from 1 to 28 March 2021.
+The University of Lapland's updated corona virus guidelines are valid as of 12 April 2021.

 It is crucial to follow the safety rules at the university premises: everyone must follow the 2 meters safety distance, face mask recommendation, and good hygiene.
 No one who is ill or has symptoms compatible with coronavirus should attend the University campuses.
 The purpose of our updated guidelines is to ensure that the university will be able to continue to operate in the hybrid mode of work.

 The staff and students of the university are encouraged to download the Koronavilkku contact tracing app on their mobile phone.

 Face-to-face teaching will be delivered only when strictly necessary (for example courses involving laboratory work).
 The 20-person limit per space applies to all face-to-face teaching situations at the University of Lapland.
 Students in risk groups should contact the teacher in charge of the course in order to agree on alternative ways of completing the course.

 The units decide on their teaching arrangements independently in accordance with the University's general guidelines.
 The teacher in charge of a study unit is responsible for informing the course participants of the teaching arrangements.